Different Types of Skirts with Pictures

 Wrap skirt – This type of skirt is primarily just a rectangular piece of fabric, which you wrap around your waist.
 Wraps are suitable for both thinner and curvier women because the fabric is looser.
 After you wrap the skirt, the style may even reflect a straight or A-line skirt.

-Circular skirt – The reason that this style is named thus is because the hemline creates a perfect circle.
+Circular skirt – The reason that this style is named as such is that the hemline creates a perfect circle.
 If you’re thinner, go for shorter length and curvier women may want to consider a longer length because of the volume.
 Longer variations of this style are suitable for formal as well as special occasions.

 Draped skirt – The draped skirt can be worn by all women, as the fabric made for this dress has a slimming effect.